bojosteph/bojosteph.github.io/_posts/2019-05-12-rails_portfolio_project.markdown

 I started nesting events under user but later changed it so I don't  have to use user id on my controllers and views .
 I have nested  rsvp_events and reviews under events .

-I have to add model validation for overlapping events and have to use scope method to prevent a user to create an event if  it overlaps to the user own event . other user can create event at the same time becuase its not overlapping thier events  .
+I have to add model validation for overlapping events and have to use scope method to prevent a user to create an event if  it overlaps to the user own event .but will allow other user  to create an  event at the same time becuase its not overlapping their  events  .
 I tried different query methods but the following code worked the best

 ```
 scope :overlapping, lambda { |start_date, end_date|